algorithmiaio/secret-store-provider-vault/README.md

 This will produce a JAR file at:
 `target/secret-store-provider-vault-assembly-<GIT_SHA>.jar`

-This can be [uploaded to Algorithmia as a secret provider](https://training.algorithmia.com/exploring-the-admin-panel/842511) in the admin UI.
+This JAR file can then be [uploaded to Algorithmia as a secret provider module](https://training.algorithmia.com/exploring-the-admin-panel/842511) in the admin UI.

 Rather than building, files from the releases may also be used:
 [Releases](https://github.com/algorithmiaio/secret-store-provider-vault/releases)